 For instance, an international team of scientists led by the Rice University in Texas unveiled a new material, hematene, that could be a gamechanger in solar fuel generation.

 Hematene is extracted from hematite, the mineral form of iron ore.
 The research showed that the extracted hematene paired with nanotubes of TiO2 allowed electrical charge generated from photocatalytic activity to be extracted for use.

 Titanium dioxide is one of the most efficient photocatalysts.
 Both industry and the scientific community use it for many applications and research projects, from water cleaning to air purification.

 The European Commission is planning to introduce specific legislation to help create a circular and sustainable battery value chain.
 As such, batteries will play a fundamental role in the EU’s transition to a more circular and lower-emission economy.
 Improving battery capacity and longevity are two core challenges.

-TiO? is a valuable chemical that can help to improve the efficiency of batteries by extending both their energy storing capacity and their lifetime.
+Titanium dioxide is a valuable chemical that can help to improve the efficiency of batteries by extending both their energy-storing capacity and their lifetime.

-- In 2015 a team of researchers at Singapore’s Nanyang Technology University (NTU) developed TiO?-based batteries that can be recharged to 70% of their capacity in only two minutes, with an expected life span of 20 years.
+- In 2015, a team of researchers at Singapore’s Nanyang Technology University (NTU) developed TiO2-based batteries that can be recharged to 70% of their capacity in only two minutes, with an expected life span of 20 years.